kl2karpenko/MateAcademy/practice_npm/Readme.md

   - create new project and init it as NPM package
   - disable generating package-lock.json - https://codeburst.io/disabling-package-lock-json-6be662f5b97d
   - in the folder `src` create one HTML file,
-  - in the folder create folder `css` with two CSS files
+  - in the folder `src` create folder `css` with two CSS files
-  - in the folder create folder `image` with at least one image file
+  - in the folder `src` create folder `images` with at least one image file
-  - in the folder create folder `fonts` with at least one font
+  - in the folder `src` create folder `fonts` with at least one font
   - use all css styles, images and fonts in your project
   - install Gulp locally(!!!) and create `gulpfile.js`